JtMeulen/stencil-currency-input/readme.md

 ## Improvements / Future work
 * Use locale string as prop to generate correct currency and separator
 * Improve styling and make responsive
+* Allow for disabled input fields by passing prop